drortirosh/run-with-hardhat-node/README.md

-# run-with-testrpc
+# run-with-hardhat-node
-Runs commands with TestRPC in the background.
+Runs commands with "Hatdhat node" in the background.
 Install with:

 ```
-npm i --save-dev run-with-testrpc
+npm i --save-dev run-with-hardhat-node
 ```

 Basic usage example:

 ```
-./node_modules/.bin/run-with-testrpc 'truffle test'
+npx run-with-hardhat-node 'truffle test'
 ```

 Note that the command is one shell argument.